fiecueal/ssvgg/README.md

     - [ ] `H` and `V` for cardinal lines in exported svg
   - [ ] language-agnostic icons instead of words in menu(maybe)
   - [ ] better `.grid` format(maybe compatibility with Dotgrid's `.grid` too)

-## Why?
-Dotgrid is an amazing tool for making simple SVG icons but the exports are also bigger than they need to be, there are a few bothersome bugs, and there are features in convenience and functionality that I'm looking for.
-I feel that a lot of these additions go against Hundred Rabbit's philosophy so I'm starting from scratch instead.
-GodSVG is another spin on a simple SVG editor that gives more control and optimizations to the exported SVG files.
-The latest version(latest commit, no release yet) feels nice to use and is capable of so much more but doesn't have the simplistic feel of Dotgrid which I like more.
-It also doesn't have the convenience of just placing points and hitting a keybind to quickly draw a path.
-GodSVG is a great tool but I'm looking for an extension of Dotgrid's functionality, not an overhaul.

-Another reason why I'm making this is because I don't know how to work with Canvas API and want to learn so this seemed like a fun undertaking.
-But I hope I can make this at least better than Dotgrid.